maxosprojects/open-dobot/README.md

 ---

+# Supported platforms
+Any platform where Python can run is supported.
+Tested on the following:
+- Linux
+- Windows
+- Mac
+- Rapsberry Pi (well, also Linux)

+---

 # Features implemented so far
 - direct control over the FPGA board from application level (DobotDriver.py)
 - reliable and fast communication to the host system via USB